samuelroland/prjs/README.md

 - [ ] Support showing typescript compiler errors ?
 - [ ] Refactor colors assignation with some constants in utils.ts
 - [ ] Refactor and enhance the store
+- [ ] Refactor the "abstracted" list structure in store ??
+- [ ] Document how to easily write and tests exos and how to publish solutions
+- [ ] Support only expectation callback in exo() helper without anything else